kutay-serova/kutay-serova.github.io/_pages/research.md

 Posters & Presentations
 ------------
+* <a href='/files/Tu_4_Handout_FINAL.pdf'>
-* Serova, Kutay.
+Serova, Kutay.
 (2019). *On the Interaction of Gapping and Head-movement in Turkish Coordination*.
 Poster presentation at the 4th Workshop on Turkic and Languages in Contact with Turkic (Tu+4), NYU, NY.
 * Serova, Kutay.
 (2018). *Turkish Verb Complex and Polar Question Marker Interaction*.
 Talk at Southern California Undergraduate Linguistics Conference (SCULC), UCLA, CA.

 {% comment %}